charmoniumQ/PROBE/docs/benchmark_suite/README.md

 It seems that agglomerative clustering with $k=20$ has quite good performance, and further increases in $k$ exhibit diminishing returns.
 At that point, the RMSE of the linear regression is about 1.12.
 Assuming the error is iid and normally distributed, we can estimate the standard error of the approximation of the total benchmark by linear regression is about 0.12 (log-space) or $e^{0.12} \approx 1.12$ (real-space).
-Within the sample, 68% of the data falls within one standard error (either multiplied or divided by a factor of 1.12x) and 95% of the data falls within two standard errors (a factor of $e^{2 \cdot 0.12}$ or 1.25x).
+Within the sample, 68% of the data falls within one standard error (either multiplied or divided by a factor of 1.12x) and 95% of the data falls within two standard errors ( $e^{2 \cdot 0.12}$ or 1.25x).
 We examine the generated clusters and benchmark subset in @Fig:dendrogram and  @Tbl:members.

 \begin{figure*}